SaladTechnologies/mds/README.md

 Use Kelpie solely as a job queue, while implementing custom data management (Cloudflare R2 + rclone).

-Demo App 3 outperform Demo App 2 v2 in several key areas:
+Demo App 3 outperforms Demo App 2 v2 in several key areas:
 - **Simplified Architecture:** It significantly reduces application complexity by eliminating the need for job and leasing management, resulting in a 30% reduction (600 to 400 lines in Python) in the demo app.

-- **Enhanced Task Duration:** It resolves the limitation of AWS SQS's maximum 12-hour job execution at a time, enabling seamless support for longer-running tasks on our platform.
+- **Enhanced Task Duration:** It resolves the limitation of AWS SQS's maximum 12-hour job execution at a time, enabling seamless support for longer-running tasks on SaladCloud.

 ### Long-Running Tasks - [Demo App 2 (v2)](https://github.com/SaladTechnologies/mds/tree/main/demo-app2v2) (deprecated)